Woden Valley Youth Choir – formed in 1969 and still going strong

 Kimberley brings a different approach to music education, heavily influenced by the Kodály method.
 Kodály is an approach to music education developed in Hungary during the mid-twentieth century by Zoltán Kodály.
 The choir is excited to see the direction Kimberley takes them and what amazing opportunities the future holds.

-At home in Canberra, the Choir is probably best known as a regular contributor to Carols by Candlelight.
+At home in Canberra, the Choir is probably best known as the organiser and choral contributor to Canberra’s official Carols by Candlelight.